OCFL/extensions/README.md

 ## Implementing Community Extensions

-Reference the OCFL specifications's description of [object extensions](https://ocfl.io/1.0/spec/#object-extensions) and [storage root extensions](https://ocfl.io/1.0/spec/#storage-root-extensions).
+Reference the OCFL specification's description of [object extensions](https://ocfl.io/1.0/spec/#object-extensions) and [storage root extensions](https://ocfl.io/1.0/spec/#storage-root-extensions).

 A *root extension directory* refers to the directory named `extensions` that is located in either the storage root or an object root.
 An *extension directory* is an extension specific directory that is the child of a root extension directory and named using the extension's *Registered Name*.
 For example, `extensions/0000-example-extension` is the extension directory for the extension [0000-example-extension](docs/0000-example-extension.md).